royerlab/ultrack/examples/docker/README.md

 - [Running the Docker Image](#running-the-docker-image) for basic introduction to the Ultrack software inside the Docker container.
 - [Gurobi support](#gurobi-support) for using Gurobi inside the Ultrack Docker image.
+- [GPU support](#gpu-support) for using GPU acceleration inside the Ultrack Docker image.
 - [Running the Docker Image with Jupyter Notebook](#running-the-docker-image-with-jupyter-notebook) for running a Jupyter Notebook server inside the Docker container.
 - [Building the Docker Image](#optional-building-the-docker-image) for building the Ultrack Docker image from scratch.